Cardiff Half Marathon: Event Organiser

 The event is organised by Run 4 Wales (R4W), a not-for-profit social enterprise and charitable trust set-up to promote, manage and deliver major sporting events including the 2016 World Half Marathon Championships (Cardiff), 2015 World Mountain Running Championships (North Wales) and 2018 Commonwealth Half Marathon Championships (Cardiff).

-Established in 2012, Run 4 Wales has grown into one of the UK’s best-known mass participation event organisers, driven by a desire to deliver world-class events with a positive social agenda.
-Its events provide a platform to champion mental health, women’s running, community regeneration, diversity, volunteering, fundraising and environmental sustainability.
-Its surpluses are invested into grassroots sport and community projects through a charitable foundation.
+Established in 2012, Run 4 Wales is a UK mass participation event organiser.
 Its event portfolio includes/has included: Oysho Cardiff Half Marathon, Velothon Wales, ABP Newport Marathon Festival, Brecon Carreg Cardiff Bay 10K, Brecon Carreg Porthcawl 10K, Barry Island 10K, Dell Technologies Management Challenge and Brecon Carreg CDF 10K.
 Run 4 Wales is also the owner of Always Aim High Events.

 The 2025 Race

-The 2025 Cardiff Half Marathon is scheduled for Sunday 5 October 2025 and will be sponsored by Oysho for the first time.
+The 2025 Cardiff Half Marathon took place on Sunday 5 October 2025 and was sponsored by Oysho for the first time.
+The male winner of the race was Yismaw Dillu with a time of 59:23.
+The female winner was Miriam Chebet in a time of 1:06:36.